byte4RR4Y/rock-3a-kali/README.md

 1.)BLACK SCREEN:

-If you have a black screen after a boot-time of 2 minutes and 12 seconds you must
+If you have a black screen after a boot-time of about 2 minutes you must

 mount the root filesystem on your Linux-Machine and edit /etc/X11/xorg.conf.d/10-monitor.conf